dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnAnomalySum60DaysCheckSpec
+## ColumnAnomalyStationaryPartitionSumCheckSpec
-Column level check that ensures that the sum in a monitored column is within a two-tailed percentile from measurements made during the last 60 days.
+Column level check that ensures that the sum in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
 Use in partitioned checks.